Children And Divorce: Custody Does Not Mean Ownership

 When a court awards custody of a child to one parent, it does not mean the other parent will lose all rights and obligations regarding the child’s welfare.
 Custody grants the rights and responsibilities to one or both parents to make major decisions concerning the child as determined by the court or the agreement of both parties.

-At Brazil & Benske, LLC, in Milwaukee, we offer guidance through all aspects of child custody and placement cases, including complex cases involving grandparents and extended family and modifications to existing arrangements when one parent moves or circumstances change.
+At Benske Family Law, in Milwaukee, we offer guidance through all aspects of child custody and placement cases, including complex cases involving grandparents and extended family and modifications to existing arrangements when one parent moves or circumstances change.
 Changes in custody arrangements often require changes in child support as well, and we will help make sure your children receive the emotional and financial support they need.

 Mediation Is Required When Custody Or Placement Is In Dispute

-In any disputed child custody or placement matter, the court will order the parents to enter into mediation.
+In any disputed child custody or placement matter, whether it involves divorce or not, the court will order the parents to enter into mediation.
 If you are handling the case on your own or have already hired a lawyer who does not have experience with custody mediation, you can still call us to discuss your concerns.
 We offer services to help you arrive at a mediated child custody and placement agreement.

 How Wisconsin Courts Determine Custody Arrangements

 If a custody or placement arrangement cannot be worked out in mediation or collaborative negotiations and the dispute must go to trial, the court will always make its judgment based on the best interests of the child, with a presumption that joint custody is usually the best option.
 Factors the court considers include:

 - The wishes of the child, which may be communicated by the child, through a guardian ad litem appointed for the child or by another professional

 - The child’s relationship with each parent, with siblings and with any other person who may significantly affect the child’s best interests

 - The amount and quality of time each parent spent with the child in the past